VP9GE

 Hello Ed,

 Thanks for your note.
-I have had excellent luck with tuning the G5RV on 10 meters - all bands.
+I have had excellent luck with tuning the G5RV on 10 metres - all bands.
 The internal tuner I had at your house had no problem.
-As mentioned, I wasn't able to tune up on 30 or 17 meters with that antenna.
+As mentioned, I wasn't able to tune up on 30 or 17 metres with that antenna.
 I have found the antennas to be quirky in rain (not to mention ice or snow).

 I have received over 100 direct cards since I returned, including about 20 from Japan already.
 Many stateside guys are asking where I stayed and I am giving them your call.
 I will also refer them to your web site.
 Several Europeans remarked on the strength of the signal from your QTH.